 Apply the Gloss Enamels paint inside the circle template.

 Let the paint dry for 4 days.
-For a dishwasher-safe finish, place the finished pieces in a cool oven, set the temperature to 275°F and bake for 30 minutes, then cool with oven door partially open.
+For a dishwasher-safe finish, place the finished pieces in a cool oven, set the temperature to 275°F and bake for 30 minutes, then cool with the oven door partially open.

-The different paints have a different temperature so make sure to double check the directions on the bottle for the correct baking temperature and time.
+The different paints have a different temperature so make sure to double-check the directions on the bottle for the correct baking temperature and time.